Loading...

 As we look ahead, understanding the future challenges and solutions for disinformation is crucial.
 The landscape of information sharing continues to evolve rapidly, creating new obstacles and opportunities.

 One major challenge is the emergence of deepfakes and AI-generated content.
 These technologies can create realistic yet fake videos or images that are difficult to distinguish from reality.
-As misinformation becomes more convincing, it poses a significant risk to public trust.

 Identifying and Combating Deepfakes